Running to the Tower: an artist writing on her paintings

 Exhibited at Basel Art Print Fair; American Librarian Association Conference, Chicago; Small Press Book Fair, New York; Ontario College of Art; York University.

 Collections: Virginia Commonwealth Library; British Library; National Gallery of Canada.

 Carol Barbour: Toronto, 1990.
 Artist’s novella.
 In the midst of climatic upheaval, a group of disenchanted people join in the study of the Wind.
 Characters include an actress turned activist, a clinician with a secret passion for poetry, clammy administrators, and a housewife turned into an investigative journalist.
 Speculative fiction and experimental poetry on a utopian social experiment of artists, academics, activists and fund-raisers.
 Art, politics, inspiration, environmentalism, relationships, dystopia, sexuality, anthropomorphism, climate change, dreamscape, satire.

 Reviewed by Judith A. Hoffberg in Umbrella, May 1992.
 “We see a society creating new solutions to the environment, to natural phenomena… a sly commentary about our society through the eyes of Fluvialists and Ventusitums.
 A brilliant solution to publishing.”

-Damaged Goods.
-Carol Barbour and William Basso.
+William Basso and Carol Barbour.
 Toronto: Reflex-ion Press, 1984.
 Poetry chapbook.
 Limited edition of 100.
+Cover art by Mark Curry.
 Original lino print by Carol Barbour on back cover.
 Features “Jeswin and Jerry”, a long poem by Carol Barbour.